Overview

 # 4. Inspect — should print state=running

-sudo 5dive agent stats scoutAll four commands exit non-zero on failure with an exit code drawn from the table at the bottom of this page.
+sudo 5dive agent stats scoutAll commands exit non-zero on failure with an exit code drawn from the table at the bottom of this page.
 Add --json to any of them to get a parseable envelope on stdout.
+For declarative many-agent setups, see Compose.

 Concepts